nus-cs2103-AY2425S1/tp/docs/team/lithops-zty.md

 * **New Feature**: Added the ability to undo/redo previous commands, together with [Eline](elinengu.md).
   * What it does: allows the user to undo all previous commands one at a time.
 Preceding undo commands can be reversed by using the redo command.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+This is especially the case when the user accidentally `clear`s the entire address book.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
+  * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+The implementation too was challenging as it interacts with many components of the app.
-  * Credits: I implemented the feature based on the *Proposed Features* section of AB3.
+  * Credits: [Eline](elinengu.md) and I implemented the feature based on the *Proposed Features* section of AB3.
 I also wrote the tests for the feature.

 * **New Feature**: Added the ability to delete module roles using the `edit` command.